Armageddon (2005): Main card

 In the third match, Booker T (with Sharmell) faced Chris Benoit in match four of a best of seven series match for the vacant WWE United States Championship.
 There were multiple chops and suplexes from both wrestlers.
 They seemed to be a little off their game however, floundering a bit at times.
-Several Crossface attempts, as well as a low blow/scissor kick combination from Sharmell and Booker all failed to win the match for both wrestlers.
-With Booker down, Benoit executed a Diving headbutt, only for a near-fall.
-Benoit once again went for the crossface, but this time Booker rolled through and hit referee Jim Korderas.
-Benoit was quick to apply the Sharpshooter, forcing Booker to submit but the referee was out.
+Several Crossface attempts, as well as a low blow/scissor kick combination from Sharmell and Booker T all failed to win the match for both wrestlers.
+With Booker T down, Benoit executed a Diving headbutt, only for a near-fall.
+Benoit once again went for the crossface, but this time Booker T rolled through and hit referee Jim Korderas.
+Benoit was quick to apply the Sharpshooter, forcing Booker T to submit but the referee was out.
 Sharmell came in and hit Benoit with the broom, but that did not affect him.
-As he was distracted, Booker attacked Benoit, setting up for the Book End, which was reversed into a DDT and Benoit forced Booker to submit with a Crossface for the victory.
+As he was distracted, Booker T attacked Benoit, setting up for the Book End, which was reversed into a DDT and Benoit forced Booker T to submit with a Crossface for the victory.

 In the fourth match, Bobby Lashley faced William Regal and Paul Burchill in a 2-on-1 Handicap Match.
 Lashley was in control for most of the match.
 He used the Dominator on Burchill to win the match.

 In the fifth match, Juventud faced Kid Kash for the WWE Cruiserweight Championship.
 In the end, Kash went for a springboard moonsault, but caught a pair of knees to the midsection.
 Juventud then executed a huricanrana off the top rope, and executed a Juvi Driver for the two count.
 Kash countered a front flip leg drop with a Dead Level to win the title.

-In the sixth match, WWE Tag Team Champions Rey Mysterio and World Heavyweight Champion Batista faced World Tag Team Champions Big Show and Kane in an Interpromotional Tag Team Champions vs Champions match.
+In the sixth match, WWE Tag Team Champions Batista and Rey Mysterio faced World Tag Team Champions Big Show and Kane in an Interpromotional Tag Team Champions vs Champions match.
 Each team demonstrated their strength, with Mysterio being the only man out of place.
 The match evolved into a brawl, with Batista and Big Show wrestling over the broadcast table, as Mysterio executed 619 to Kane.
 He went for the West Coast Pop, but Kane caught him in midair, chokeslamming him for the win.